jenniekibiri/Go-Cobra-CLI/Readme.md

   -  used godoenv to load env variables from .env file for different environments (test and main)
   -  Created a sync.go to sync the models with the database
 ### Created a main.go
-  - used cobra to create a cli tool  to interact with the application
+  - used cobra to interact with the command line

 ### Created crud for Customer (1.5 hour)
   - Created a customer.go to create a customer model and crud operations